 Mark Sanchez let go by Fox Sports after stabbing incident in Indianapolis

-Former NFL quarterback and TV analyst has been let go by Fox Sports a month after he was stabbed during a fight in Indianapolis.
+Former NFL quarterback and TV analyst Mark Sanchez has been let go by Fox Sports a month after he was stabbed during a fight in Indianapolis.

-"We can confirm that Mark Sanchez is no longer with the network," a Fox Sports spokesman told the Associated Press.
+"We can confirm that Mark Sanchez is no longer with the network," a Fox Sports spokesman told CBS News on Friday.
 "There will be no further comment at this time."

 Sanchez, 38, has been off the air since police said he was stabbed during a fight with a truck driver outside an Indianapolis hotel on Oct.
 4. The former quarterback was in Indianapolis for Fox's coverage of the Oct.
 5 game between the Colts and the Las Vegas Raiders.